Outburn-IL/fume-community/docs/http-api.md

 #### `POST /Mapping/{mappingId}/{subRoute1}/{subRoute2}/...`

 Same behavior as `POST /Mapping/{mappingId}`.

+Supports `?verbose=true` with the same response behavior as the base mapping endpoint.

 The difference is that any path segments after `{mappingId}` are captured as routing metadata and exposed via `$fumeHttpInvocation`: